While in graduate school, my clinical experiences included training and working in:

 Predoctoral Internship, VA Long Beach Health Care System

 My focus was on behavioral medicine, which relates to the use of psychological principles to prevent and manage medical issues.
-I used primarily cognitive behavioral techniques to address anxiety and depression in the areas of oncology, HIV, hospice, neuropsychology, spinal cord injury, primary care, general medical inpatient care, and mental health.
-I was also trained in the cognitive behavioral treatment of chronic pain, which included relaxation, meditation, and mindfulness techniques.
+I used primarily cognitive behavioral techniques to address anxiety and depression in the areas of oncology, HIV, hospice, neuropsychology, spinal cord injury, primary care, and general medical inpatient care.
+I was also trained in group cognitive behavioral treatment of chronic pain, which included relaxation, meditation, and mindfulness techniques.

 Postdoctoral Fellowship, Harvard Medical School Clinical Fellow, Cambridge Health Alliance Behavioral Medicine Program

 The fellowship provided extensive education and clinical training in integrating cognitive behavioral techniques with mindfulness, relaxation, biofeedback, and hypnosis.
-Clinical work focused on clients who presented with issues related to anxiety, depression, chronic pain, body image dissatisfaction, weight management, and stress-related disorders such as headaches, irritable bowel syndrome, and TMJ.
+Clinical work focused on clients who presented with issues related to anxiety, depression, chronic pain, weight management, and stress-related disorders such as headaches, irritable bowel syndrome, and TMJ.